daniellehoo/gatsby_dh/content/blog/london-and-edinburgh.md

 - ''

 ---
-After completing General Assembly's Web Development Immersive bootcamp, I spent about a month in London with my friend Anna who recently moved to a flat in Fitzrovia.
+After completing General Assembly's Web Development Immersive bootcamp, (and unbeknownst to me on the verge of a rough breakup), I spent about a month in London with my friend Anna who recently moved to a flat in the Fitzrovia neighborhood.

 **Thursday, June 22**